orokgospel/My_DataEngineering_Glossary/UBA_Daily_Activities.md

 02/11/2023

 Getting and Automating Report to drop with records of previous day and the records in the next day 6hrs

+Postgress SSRS Report deployment Connection with ODBC Open database connectivity to enable database to connect with other programs.